satbq/musicMCT/README.md

 Theory,” *Journal of Music Theory* 69/1 (2025): 1-49.
 The goal of this package is to give musicians and music scholars computational tools that make it easier to work with this theory.
-In a nutshell, Modal Color Theory models musical scales as points in ageometry.
-The location of those points relative to various hyperplane arrangements tells us a lot about the scales’ internal structure and mutual relationships.
+In a nutshell, Modal Color Theory models musical scales as points in a geometry.
+The location of those points relative to various hyperplane arrangements tells us a lot about the scales’ internal structures and mutual relationships.
 The shape of those hyperplane arrangements gets pretty complex–for the important case of seven note scales, the main arrangement has 42 hyperplanes in a 6d space–so computational tools are very helpful.

 If you’ve ever wondered why a piece of music uses one scale rather than another; if you want to know more about the jazz chord-scale concept of